eabg/django-ftp-deploy/docs/usage.rst

    | *Respository Name:* Name of the repository to deploy.
 After you choose source, the list is populated dynamically from your repository account
    | *Respository Slug:* Slug of your Repository Name.
 This field is populated *dynamically* by using 'slugify' on the repository name
    | *Branch*: Branch name for deploy service

 ``Notification``

    | *Notification*: Notification set using by service.

-``Secutiry``
+``Security``

    | *Security Key*: 30 character alpha-numeric, unique, random generated string.
 Security Key is used to create repository hook.

 During saving process, all values are validated.
 The following checks are performed.